varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Which types the language can express
 - Different types for different languages
 - **Rich expressivity** allows:
-  - More chechs to be performed by type-checker
+  - More checks to be performed by type-checker
   - Easier to read code
   - Better code reuse

 - Common type formers: